|AT A GLANCE||PRICING||HEADLINE|

 For the record, the Brooklyn Bedding Freya is very similar to the Aurora and is made in the same facility—so in reality, you can basically take your pick of the two.
 We chose the Aurora because it’s more popular.

 Purple makes four of the most interesting mattresses on the market today.
-They started with the Original Purple bed that was great for airflow and was pretty darn comfortable, but that lacked support for larger individuals.
-In 2018, they rolled out the Purple.2, Purple.3, and Purple.4, which still use Hyper-Elastic Polymer (the company’s patented gel-like top layer), but the new models now have a base of coils rather than poly foam.
+They started with the original Purple mattress that was great for airflow and was pretty darn comfortable, but that lacked support for larger individuals.
+In 2018, they rolled out the New Purple 2/3/4, which still use Hyper-Elastic Polymer (the company’s patented gel-like top layer), but the new models now have a base of coils rather than poly foam.

 The new models are heavy, difficult-to-move beds, but they now offer a heck of a lot more support and still have great airflow.
 The big reason to get a Purple mattress, though, is that you want a nice combination of airflow, responsiveness, pressure relief, and support—you won’t find that with many mattresses beyond those from Purple.